DevOcho/smalls/README.md

 ### Rollback the migration

 This is pretty straight forward.
-You need to give `smalls` the number of the rollback you want to perform.
+You need to give `smalls.py` the number of the rollback you want to perform.

 ```bash